 3. Sandpaper test

-The phone was slid back and forth 10 times on 80 grits sandpaper, and without pressure or load.
+The phone was slid back and forth ten times on 80 grits sandpaper and without pressure or load.
 The result shows visible scratches on both the ceramic shield, as well as the camera frame and back glass.

 4. Drop test

 It was hard to drop the phone flat on the front face, as the center of gravity causes the phone to drop with the bottom edge down all the time.
 However, this is what will happen in real life and is 100% representative of an actual drop.
-Furthermore, even if the impact is on the edge, the shock will be transmitted to the glass as well.
+Furthermore, even if the impact is on edge, the shock will also be transmitted to the glass.

-- The first drop is at a height of 3 feet (1m)
+- The first drop is at the height of 3 feet (1m)

 - The aluminum frame gets slightly scratched.

-- The second drop is at a height of 6 feet (1.83m), face down
+- The second drop is at the height of 6 feet (1.83m), face down

-- The ceramic shield still survived, but the aluminum frame gets chipped and dented on the side that hits the floor.
+- The ceramic shield still survived, but the aluminum frame got chipped and dented on the side that hits the floor.

 - They dropped several times at 9 feet (2.74m), trying to get the phone to land face down.

-- The phone was dropped 3 times at this height and the ceramic shield survived all the tests without a crack.
+- The phone was dropped three times at this height, and the ceramic shield survived all the tests without a crack.

-Both tests have shown that the Corning Gorilla Victus and Ceramic Shield are strong and durable.
-Since the tests conducted for both glasses are different, the results do not conclude if one of them is better than the other.
+Both tests have shown that the Corning Gorilla Victus and Ceramic Shield are solid and durable.
+Since the tests conducted for both glasses are different, the results do not conclude whether one is better.

-While Corning’s test may be more controlled and “scientific”, we find that the tests done by Cnet are quite severe.
-This is especially the case for the sandpaper test and 2.74 meters drop, which is higher than the drop test tower done by Corning.
-Even if Cnet’s testing is not “scientific”, the results do provide the confidence that Apple’s ceramic shield glass is durable.
+While Corning’s test may be more controlled and “scientific,” we find that the tests done by Cnet are pretty severe.
+This is especially the case for the sandpaper test, and 2.74 meters drop, which is higher than the drop test tower done by Corning.
+Even if Cnet’s testing is not “scientific,” the results do provide confidence that Apple’s ceramic shield glass is durable.